owncloud/ocis/docs/ocis/development/testing.md

 For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-ocis` runs the same tests as the `localApiTests-apiAccountsHashDifficulty-ocis` CI pipeline, which runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with oCIS storage.

-For example `make -C tests/acceptance/docker Core-API-Tests-ocis-storage-3` runs the same tests as the `Core-API-Tests-ocis-storage-3` CI pipeline, which runs the third (out of ten) ownCloud test suite against an oCIS with ocis storage.
+For example `make -C tests/acceptance/docker Core-API-Tests-ocis-storage-3` runs the same tests as the `Core-API-Tests-ocis-storage-3` CI pipeline, which runs the third (out of ten) test suite transferred from ownCloud against an oCIS with ocis storage.

 ### Run single feature test